Sustainability Initiatives –

 - Since a couple of years, we have introduced “Wednesday – Veggie Day” (vegetarian food only).
-We are considering increasing the number of veggie days as from next year.
+Due to its success, we are now having a full Veggie Week at SETAC Dublin Annual Meeting.

-- The vast majority of the Convention Cenre Dublin’s (CCD) food produce, including all beef and chicken supplies, are locally sourced.
+- The vast majority of the Convention Cenre Dublin’s (CCD) food produce are locally sourced.
 This ensures their meals are fresh and in season whilst also supporting local farmers.
 In addition, all chocolate, tea and coffee supplies are fair trade.
 Read more about CCD’s healthy and sustainable food options.